ZhaoQi99/django-softdelete-mixin/README.md

 ## Usage
 ### Model
 Use the abstract model `SoftDeleteModel` for adding one field:
-* is_deleted - is a boolean field, shows weather of a deletion state of object
+* deleted - is a CharField, shows weather of a deletion state of object

 Use the abstract model `BaseModel` for adding another two fields in addition to `is_deleted`:
-* create_at - is a datetime field, shows the time of creation of object
+* create_at - is a DateTimeField, shows the time of creation of object
-* update_at - is a datetime field, shows the time of last update of object
+* update_at - is a DateTimeField, shows the time of last update of object

 ```python
 from django_softdelete_mixin.models import SoftDeleteModel, BaseModel